datapane/datapane-onpremise/README.md

 1. Run `docker-compose up -d` to start the Datapane server.
 1. Run `docker-compose ps` to make sure all the containers are up and running.
+1. Run `docker-compose run dp-server python manage.py dp_initial_setup`
+  - This will populate the datapane server with the intial users and settings - you need to run this whenever you wipe your instance

 ### Deploying on EC2
 Spin up a new EC2 instance.
 If using AWS, use the following steps: